MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/createmultiple-updatemultiple-plugin.md

 1. Create the `sample_example` records.
 Each project uses a different method.

    > [!NOTE]
    > Each project will pass a `tag` parameter with the name of the project so that it is available as a shared variable to the plug-in.
 This value will be used by the `CreateMultiplePreOp.cs` plug-in in this sample.
-More information [Add a shared variable from the Organization Service](../use-messages.md#add-a-shared-variable-from-the-organization-service)
+More information: [Add a shared variable to the plugin execution context](../../optional-parameters.md#add-a-shared-variable-to-the-plugin-execution-context)
    >
    > The `FollowupPluginSingle.cs` OR `FollowupPluginMultiple.cs` plug-ins in this sample create a follow up task record on create on the `Create` OR `CreateMultiple` message respectively.